RGB

 Both RGB and CMYK represent abbreviations of two types of color systems.
 The main difference between RGB and CMYK is that the first one is used for digital appearance and the second one is representative for the print world.

-RGB, or RED GREEN BLUE – represents that color space used for computer monitors, video systems, TV, mobile phones, etc. The RGB color system consists in: 100%Red+100%Green+100%Blue= White.
+RGB, or RED GREEN BLUE – represents that color space used for computer monitors, video systems, TV, mobile phones, etc. The RGB color system consists of: 100%Red+100%Green+100%Blue= White.
 There is no room for black.

 RGB’s attributes:

-- additive
+– additive colors;

 - vibrant tones;